 4. August 2002–July 2003, Deputy Chief, Commander’s Action Group, Headquarters Air Force Materiel Command, Wright-Patterson AFB, Ohio

 5. July 2003–August 2004, Squadron Section Commander, Aeronautical Systems Center, Wright-Patterson AFB, Ohio

 6. September 2004–January 2006, Military Fellow for Congressman Jerry Lewis, Chairman, House Appropriations Committee, Washington, D.C.

-7. January 2006–July 2008, Deputy Special Operation Forces, Tactical Airlift, and Trainer Division, Acquisition, Global Reach Directorate, Secretary of the Air Force for Acquisition, Washington, D.C.
+7. January 2006–July 2008, Deputy Special Operation Forces, Tactical Airlift, and Trainer Division, acquisition, Global Reach Directorate, Secretary of the Air Force for Acquisition, the Pentagon, Arlington, Va.

-10. July 2011–July 2014, Senior Materiel Leader, Space, Aerial and Nuclear Networks Division, C3I and Networks Directorate Air Force Life Cycle Management Center, Hanscom AFB, Mass.
+10. July 2011–July 2014, Senior Materiel Leader, Airborne Networks Division, Electronic Systems, Air Force Life Cycle Management Center, Hanscom AFB, Mass.

 MAJOR AWARDS AND DECORATIONS